PixelsCamp/talks/JAMstack-Maps_Migsar-Navarro.md

 Description
 -----------

+Porto Mapping Community talks about JAMstack Maps.
 Maps are ubiquitous, yet, we rely on some major providers for most of our geoinformation needs and we relegate maps to a support role.
 In this talk we are going to discuss a few key topics to design and implement effective maps for web sites.
 In particular, I will talk about some key considerations for using web maps in a JAMstack architecture and analize some of the common problems you can face.

 Speaker Bio
 -----------